 To respond to the needs of municipalities and community-level organizations to get a clear picture of unemployment resulting from the COVID-19 pandemic response, Statistics Canada is making Employment Insurance Statistics available at the Census Subdivision level.
 Starting February 2021, the Community Data Program should be receiving CSD-level EIS updates on a monthly basis.

-The file package contains CSD-level data for January 2000 to September 2024.
+The file package contains CSD-level data for January 2000 to October 2024.

-Please note that the August 2024 and September 2024 data in the CSD file are preliminary results.
-August 2024 results will be finalized when we receive the October 2024 data.
+Please note that the September 2024 and October 2024 data in the CSD file are preliminary results.
+September 2024 results will be finalized when we receive the November 2024 data.

 As of May 2024 all EIS updates will use Standard Geographical Code (SGC) 2021 geographies.
 This change affects all data retroactive to January 2000.
 Data for Standard Geographical Code (SGC) 2016 geographies are still included in the file package for January 2000 to April 2024.